/ LASIK & Realistic Results

 Alternatives: LASIK is not for everyone.
 While our practice has become well known for LASIK

-procedures, our professional staff of vision specialists will be able to help if another procedure,
+procedures, Our team will be able to help determine if another procedure,

-such as lens implants, is a better choice for you.
+such as Epi-LASIK, SMILE, Visian ICL, Corneal Inlays or refractive lens implants, would be a better choice for you.

 Conclusion: After considering potential downsides, we should also consider the most common